Our USA Investment Strategy

 - A Buyer’s Market.
 Prices are currently very low in U.S. commercial properties.
 They’re down 30% overall from their peak, and this makes U.S. commercial real estate the best bet for international investors, as well as an attractive option for domestic buyers.
 There can be no doubt that it’s a good time to invest in commercial real estate in the U.S. Its long-term stability and attractive inventory keep it at the forefront of international investment and continue to present opportunities that seem too good to pass up.
 If the projections turn out to be right, the Texas Triangle’s population will surge more than 19 percent during the 15-year span — from 18.14 million in 2015 to 21.65 million in 2030.
 To put that into perspective, the New York City, NY, metro area has about 20.18 million residents.
 In other words, if the Texas Triangle is treated as one humongous metropolis, rather than four separate metro areas tethered by highways and airways, it’s on track to eclipse the size of the Big Apple.
 Nonetheless, a 2008 report by urban planning professors and students at Texas A&M calls the Triangle “one of the most dynamic urban regions in the nation,” rivaling both New York and L.A.
 If the Triangle’s population grows as foreseen, the megaregion will become even more dynamic -- and crowded.

 - Renting is the new American Dream.
 For a long time, having one's own house was considered the epitome of the American dream.
 But that has changed: More and more Americans are choosing to live in a rented apartment of their own free will.
 For This gives investors promising prospects.
-A growing number of residents no longer regards living for rent as a short-term phase, but chooses to rent the apartment completely conscious, because this form of living allows a more flexible lifestyle than home ownership.
+A growing number of residents no longer regards living for rent as a short-term phase but choose to rent the apartment completely conscious, because this form of living allows a more flexible lifestyle than homeownership.

 - Free of government intervention.
 In addition, the US housing market is largely free of government intervention is.
 While in Germany, the public sector is using the rent brake and other instruments regulating the housing market, comparable regulations in the USA are only found in some cities and also there only in certain cases.
-As a rule, the owner is therefore free to to charge a rent in line with market rates.
+As a rule, the owner is, therefore, free to charge rent in line with market rates.
 The rental agreements usually run for one year; after twelve months.